 Stopping and slowing down to rest for a while, getting a little bit of comfort will help you with your backpacker burnout and help you get your travel mojo back.
 It is good for your mental health.
 So on that basis alone it is always a good thing.

 Yes you may be a backpacker, but there is absolutely nothing wrong with allowing yourself to be a flashpacker from time to time too.
 Who says you have to stick to just one label?
 Who says you can’t travel in any way you choose?
 You don’t have to limit yourself to just one way of travel.
 You can always move back to your budget conscious backpacker ways later down the line.

 Backpacking isn’t about denying yourself things, it is about experiencing as much as you can in your limited time on this Earth, so don’t limit yourself to just one type of travel.
 Don’t think that because you are backpacking or you have to stick to a budget that you always have to stay in the cheapest accommodation or miss out on some activities or nice restaurants, you don’t!

-What is the point in travelling the world if you are going to miss out on some of the amazing experiences travel has to offer you because you were too tight to splash out from time to time?
+What is the point in travelling the world if you are going to miss out on some of the amazing experiences travel has to offer you because you were too tight to splash out from time to time or you thought it isn’t what you should be doing as a backpacker?
 What is the point of sticking to such a tight budget and denying yourself some of the wonderful and amazing opportunities that will present themselves to you on the road?
 You will only regret it later if you do!

-By all means stick to a tight budget some or most of the time, enjoy the backpacker lifestyle in the hostels and dorm rooms, take in the ultra cheap delicacies of street stalls and food courts and run the comfort gauntlet on overnight sleeper buses, but budget well and indulge your inner flashpacker from time to time, you will thank me for it later!
+By all means stick to a tight budget some or most of the time, enjoy the backpacker lifestyle in the hostels and dorm rooms, take in the ultra cheap delicacies of street stalls and food courts and run the comfort gauntlet on overnight sleeper buses, the backpacker lifestyle is a wonderful one!
+But budget well and indulge your inner flashpacker from time to time too, you will thank me for it later!